A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Problem Formulation

 Equations \eqref{eq:Farady} - \eqref{eq:Gauss-B} are Maxwell's equations, which describe the evolution of the background electric and magnetic fields.
 Since the plasma is a collection of moving charges, any changes in the distribution function for each species will be reflected in the charge density $\rho(\mathbf{x},t)$, as well as the current density $\mathbf{J}(\mathbf{x},t)$, which, respectively, are the source terms for Gauss' law \eqref{eq:Gauss-E} and Amp\`ere's law \eqref{eq:Ampere}.
 For $N_{s}$ species, the total charge density and current density are defined by summing over the species

 where the species charge and current densities are defined through moments of the distribution function $f_s$:

-Here, the integrals are taken over the velocity components of phase space, which we have denoted by $\Omega_{v}$.
-The remaining parameters $\epsilon_{0}$ and $\mu_{0}$ describe the permittivity and permeability of the media in which the fields propagate, which we take to be free-space.
-In free-space, Maxwell's equations move at the speed of light $c$, and we have the useful relation $c^{2} = 1/\left( \mu_0 \epsilon_0 \right)$.
-The last two equations \eqref{eq:Gauss-E} and \eqref{eq:Gauss-B} are constraints placed on the fields to maintain charge conservation and prevent the appearance of so-called ``magnetic monopoles".
+Here, the integrals are taken over the momentum components of phase space, which we have denoted by $\Omega_{p}$.
+The remaining parameters $\epsilon_{0}$ and $\mu_{0}$ are the permittivity and permeability of free-space.
+We also have the useful relation $c^{2} = 1/\left( \mu_0 \epsilon_0 \right)$, where $c$ denotes the speed of light.
+Equations \eqref{eq:Gauss-E} and \eqref{eq:Gauss-B} enforce charge conservation and prevent the appearance of so-called ``magnetic monopoles."
 It is imperative that numerical schemes for Maxwell's equations satisfy these conditions.
-This requirement is one of the reasons we adopt a gauge formulation for Maxwell's equations, which is presented in the next section.
+This is one of the reasons we adopt a gauge formulation for Maxwell's equations, which is presented in the next section.